Martian-Dylan3/-Victron-ESPHome/README.md

 The `uart_id` and `victron_id` is optional if you use a single UART / victron device.
 All sensors are optional.

 The victron device pushs one status message per second.
-To reduce the update interval of the ESPHome entities please use the `throttle` parameter to discard some messages.

 The available numeric sensors are:
 - `max_power_yesterday`